 About the Report

-The research was conducted by independent research firm Sapio on behalf of Blue Prism.
-1,725 global business decision makers (those with a final say over budget spend of technology implementations) were surveyed in the UK (202), US (402), Japan (106), India (101) Australia (106), Germany (101), Singapore (100), France (100), Sweden (103), United Arab Emirates (103), Russia (100), China (100) and South Africa (101).
+The research was conducted by the independent research firm Sapio on behalf of Blue Prism.
+1,725 global business decision makers (those with a final say over budget spending of technology implementations) were surveyed in the UK (202), US (402), Japan (106), India (101) Australia (106), Germany (101), Singapore (100), France (100), Sweden (103), United Arab Emirates (103), Russia (100), China (100) and South Africa (101).
 A further 5,063 knowledge workers (workers whose main capital is knowledge, whose job is to “think for a living” and who have access to technology as part of their day-to-day jobs) were surveyed in the UK (510), US (1023), Japan (250), India (503) Australia (250), Germany (253), Singapore (255), France (251), Sweden (250), United Arab Emirates (250), Russia (507), China (599) and South Africa (250).
 All respondents worked in organizations with 250+ employees.
 In addition, the respondents worked in companies in which automation had already been adopted.
-All interviews were conducted online by Sapio Research during March 2020.
+All interviews were conducted online by Sapio Research in March 2020.

 If your network blocks YouTube, you may not be able to view the video on this page.
 In this case, please use another device.
 Pressing play on the video will set third-party YouTube cookies.
 Please read our Cookies Policy for more information.